Updated: 19-01-2026 at 3:30 PM

 Read More: Income Tax On Credit Card Transactions: Strategies To Avoid A Tax Notice

-As such an amendment comes into force, businesses and individuals must understand how New TDS rules under Sections 194C and 194J work out and adapt accordingly.
+As such an amendment comes into force, businesses and individuals must understand how the New TDS rules under Sections 194C and 194J work out and adapt accordingly.
 Here are some compliance tips;

 Review all contracts/proper payables & apply the correct section for TDS.

 Software should be updated for accounting and tax purposes to account for the changes.
+Also, download the TDS rate Chart pdf for reference and clarity.

 There is a need to seek advice from tax practitioners to ensure that the new regulations are fully complied with.